prebid/prebid-server-java/docs/config-app.md

 - `<SERVICE>.remote-file-syncer.http-client.connect-timeout-ms` - set the connect timeout.
 - `<SERVICE>.remote-file-syncer.http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
 A value of 0 (the default) prevents redirections from being followed.

+## Default bid request
+- `default-request.file.path` - path to a JSON file containing the default request

 ## Auction (OpenRTB)
 - `auction.blacklisted-accounts` - comma separated list of blacklisted account IDs.
 - `auction.blacklisted-apps` - comma separated list of blacklisted applications IDs, requests from which should not be processed.